nextflow-io/nextflow/docs/awscloud.rst

 1 - In the AWS Console, create a `Compute environment <http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html>`_ (CE) in your AWS Batch Service.
     * if are using a custom AMI (see following sections), the AMI ID must be specified in the CE configuration
     * make sure to select an AMI (either custom or existing) with Docker installed (see following sections)
-    * make sure the policy ``AmazonS3FullAccess`` (granting access to S3 buckets) is attached to instance role configured for the CE
+    * make sure the policy ``AmazonS3FullAccess`` (granting access to S3 buckets) is attached to the instance role configured for the CE
-    * if you plan to pull Docker images from Amazon ECS container, make sure the ``AmazonEC2ContainerServiceforEC2Role`` policy is also attached to instance role
+    * if you plan to use Docker images from Amazon ECS container, make sure the ``AmazonEC2ContainerServiceforEC2Role`` policy is also attached to the instance role

-2 - In the AWS Console, create (at least) one `Job Queue <https://docs.aws.amazon.com/batch/latest/userguide/job_queues.html>`_ and bind it to the Compute Environment
+2 - In the AWS Console, create (at least) one `Job Queue <https://docs.aws.amazon.com/batch/latest/userguide/job_queues.html>`_ and bind it to the Compute environment

 3 - In the AWS Console, create an S3 storage's bucket for the bucket-dir (see below) and others for the input data and results, if/as needed

 4 - Make sure your pipeline processes specifies one or more Docker containers by using the :ref:`process-container` directive.

 5 - Container images need to be published in a Docker registry such as `Docker Hub <https://hub.docker.com/>`_, `Quay <https://quay.io/>`_ or `ECS Container Registry <https://aws.amazon.com/ecr/>`_ that can be reached by ECS Batch.

 Configuration
 -------------